This post was updated on September 14, 2022.

 2. Full-service movers with storage

-But even if you can afford the cost, the full-service option comes with some risks:
+Aside from cost, the full-service option comes with some risks:

-|How much does it cost to store furniture between moves?|
+|Q: How much does it cost to store furniture between moves?|

-Renting a local storage unit can cost anywhere from $65-$160 a month, depending on the size.
-If you use a container service, like PODS, prices range from $155-$215 a month.
+A: We’ve mentioned that some moving and storing solutions are cheaper than others.
+But just what kind of prices are we talking about?
+Renting a local storage unit can cost anywhere from the mid-fifties to just over a hundred bucks a month for the first month, depending on the size.
+If you use a container service, like PODS, you’ll pay in the higher range of self-storage units.
+But with that comes time-saving flexibility and peace of mind that you don’t have to schlep all your stuff across town into a standard storage unit.
 Since the type of storage provided directly by movers varies significantly, check with your mover for their storage rates.

 3. Self-storage unit

-|What should I put in storage when moving?|
+|Q: What should I put in storage when moving?|

-Choosing the right company
+Choosing the right storage company

 Here are a few tips to help:

-- Read all contracts and agreements carefully.
+- Read all contracts and agreements carefully before signing

 Easton Smith works as a freelance writer and researcher, reviewing technology trends and the moving industry.
 He moved all around the continent, from New York to California, before landing back in his hometown of Salt Lake City.